twknab/workout_tracker/readme.md

 - Add strong password authentication.

+- Addt'l Security feature: Prune off the password token from any user object that is passed to the front end (make sure the bcrypt hash is 100% unavailable client-side).

 - Make `+ Workout` on navigation open Modal window, rather than a separate view file.

 - "Leveling Up" of status AND avatar, depending upon how many completed workouts exist.
 Presently, "Newbie" is first level.
 After 5 workouts, change it to "Novice" and so forth -- build a handful of different levels.
 This is a fun easter-egg feature/cool discovery.
-(Think of some reward system whereby a user increases in level based upon frequency of workouts, and decreases in level based upon lack of workout frequency)
+(Think of some reward system whereby a user increases in level based upon frequency of workouts, and decreases in level based upon lack of workout frequency).

 - "Leveling Down" of status and avatar if X number of days since last workout.